Sonnet 247

 Sonnet 239

-Her simple smile observed as broad decree,
+Her smile observed as though divine decree,

-All pride and purpose seeming overthrown,
+All pride and purpose seeming overthrown—

-Gods’ mighty earth subservient to a flower;
+Gods’ mighty earth— subservient to a flower;

 So stands the wondrous reach of beauty’s power.